thoughtspot/thoughtspot_rest_api_v1_python/README.md

 ## TML operations
 One primary use case of the REST APIs is to import and export ThoughtSpot Modeling Language (TML) files.

+### Disabling FQN export
+ThoughtSpot 8.9 adds the 'export_fqn' option to the `/metadata/tml/export` endpoint, which includes the GUID references to all related objects in an exported TML file.
+Because this is very useful, the library defaults to including the argument set to true in all TML Export methods.

+Older versions of ThoughtSpot will not support this option, so there is a global `can_export_fqn` flag to disable it.
+Set it to False if you are encountering errors and are on a version prior to 8.9:

+    ts: TSRestApiV1 = TSRestApiV1(server_url=server)
+    ts.can_export_fqn = False

 ### Retrieving the TML as a Python OrderedDict from REST API
 If you want to use the TML classes to programmatically adjust the returned TML, there is a `export_tml(guid)` method which retrieves the TML from the API in JSON format and then returns it as a Python OrderedDict.